-D Pet Hotels offers luxury suite boarding for your dog with private rooms, flat-screen TVs, queen-size beds, and more.
+D Pet Hotels offers three levels of luxury suite boarding for your dog with private rooms, flat-screen TVs, and either a Kuranda dog bed, twin, or queen-sized bed.
 This luxury boarding experience is a great option for nervous dogs who may not do as well when you are away.
 Every dog who stays at D Pet Hotels spends the day in daycare, which allows your pup to burn off energy and snooze through the night.

 D Pet Hotels is a great choice if you are local to one of its five locations.
 Though they do not offer in-home pet sitting, you should consider this luxury boarding experience if your dog suffers from anxiety and would do better in a close-to-home environment.